bakaevasonnik/maiorovanasta/configs/notes.md

 Deployment Code Review Server Response API Kafka Event-driven Architecture CI/CD Innovation distinguishes between a leader and a follower.
 I find that the harder I work, the more luck I seem to have.
 Firewalls Docker Great things never come from comfort zones.
 Virtual Machines
+Work hard in silence, let your success be your noise.
+Monitoring Cloud Difficult roads often lead to beautiful destinations.
+API Database